abrookins/TextSwitcher/README.md

 For lack of finding the "right" approach to do this, `TextSwitcherView` receives all `keyUp` calls and checks to see if they included a Control key press.
-If they do, it passes the characters in a message
+If they do, it passes the characters up the responder chain in the `chooseSearchResult:` message.

 The controller listens for this message and, when it is received, tries to find a window in the filtered list of windows whose index matches the number chosen